imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/hot-and-cold-wallets.md

 There are generally two kinds of wallet classifications in cryptocurrency (hot and cold wallets).

-Hot wallets are wallets that are are usually very accessible, but are less secure.
-Examples of hot wallets are Metamask, Ledger Nano S, and your Coinbase account.
+Hot wallets are wallets where funds are are usually very accessible and easy to use, but are less secure from threats.
+Examples of hot wallets are Metamask, Ledger Nano S, and accounts on exchanges (like Coinbase).

 Cold wallets are wallets that are not connected to the Internet.
-They are usually less accessible, but are more secure.
+They are usually less accessible to use, but are more secure.
 Examples of cold wallets are Multi-Signature Wallets and private keys that you keep on Offline Computers.

 While this may be confusing, some people use hot wallets in their cold-storage setup [insert joke about "warm" setup].
 For example, you could use a Metamask account (hot wallet) to sign transactions from your Multi-Signature Wallet (cold wallet).
 It's up to you to decide what grade of cold-storage you are personally after.